Philippine Airlines fleet: Airbus A350

-In April 2016, Philippine Airlines finalized the purchase agreement with Airbus covering the firm order of six A350-900s.
-The contract firms up a memorandum of understanding announced during the 2016 Singapore Airshow in February 2016.
-The A350-900s, which will have a three-class configuration, are scheduled to be deployed on new routes to North America and Europe.
-The A350-900s also replaced the aging Airbus A340-300s that serves North America and Asia.
+On April 29, 2016, Philippine Airlines finalized its firm order of six Airbus A350-900s.
+The contract firms up a memorandum of understanding announced during the 2016 Singapore Airshow on February 17.
+It replaced the aging Airbus A340-300s that served North American and Asian destinations.

-In February 2018, Jaime Bautista, then-president of the airline, stated that they were also interested in the larger Airbus A350-1000 variant.

 On July 14, 2018, PAL received its first A350-900.
-In February 2019, Philippine Airlines took delivery of their fifth A350 with the iconic Love Bus decal to mark the 40th anniversary of their partnership with Airbus.
+On February 14, 2019, PAL took delivery of their fifth A350 with the iconic Love Bus decal to mark the 40th anniversary of their partnership with Airbus.

+The A350-900s, which have a three-class configuration (business, premium economy, and economy), are primarily deployed in the airline's ultra long-haul flights to cities such as New York and Toronto.
+The A350s are also used in domestic and regional Asian flights during peak seasons or when there is high demand in destinations such as Bangkok, Cebu, Davao, Ho Chi Minh City, Hong Kong, Seoul, Singapore, and Tokyo.
+PAL's A350s have a maximum takeoff weight (MTOW) of 278 tonnes, enabling non-stop Manila-New York flights without payload limitations in either direction, a 7,404 nmi flight which began on October 29, 2018.

+On February 15, 2018, Jaime Bautista, then-president of the airline, expressed interested in the larger A350-1000.
+Five years later, on June 20, 2023, PAL ordered nine A350-1000s with an additional three purchase rights.
+Deliveries will start from the fourth quarter of 2025 until 2027.

+As of June 2025, the airline's first Airbus A350-1000 is being assembled at the Airbus factory in Toulouse, France.
+Its manufacturer's serial number (MSN) is 758 and test registration of F-WZFZ.

 Boeing 777

-The Boeing 777-300ER is primarily used for long-haul flights to Los Angeles, San Francisco, Vancouver and Toronto.
-It was also used for service to London, and New York, but was later replaced by the A350-900.
-They are sometimes deployed in Asian and Australian routes as well if the demand needs it.

 On March 12, 2007, Philippine Airlines finalized the purchase agreement with Boeing covering the firm order of two Boeing 777-300ERs.
 It ordered two more three months later.
-The purchase of Boeing 777s effectively signalled the end of the production of the original Boeing 747-400 variant.
+These are primarily used for long-haul flights to Los Angeles, San Francisco, Vancouver, Toronto, and Seattle.
+It was also used for service to London and New York City, but was later replaced by the A350-900.
+They are sometimes deployed in Asian and Australian routes as well if the demand needs it.

 In 2009, the airline leased two Boeing 777-300ER to replace the former flagship Boeing 747-400 from GECAS.
 The first Boeing 777 was delivered to PAL on November 19, 2009.
 The airline currently has 10 777s in its fleet.

-In 2019, Philippine Airlines planned to acquire the next-generation Boeing 777X to gradually replace their aging Boeing 777 fleet.
+In June 2019, Philippine Airlines planned to acquire the next-generation Boeing 777X to gradually replace their aging Boeing 777 fleet.

+Last 2024, citing great demand, the airline, through a leasing agreement, added two Boeing 777-300ERs to its fleet was registered (PK-GID and PK-GIE).
+These were former Garuda Indonesia planes and were replacements for the two Boeing 777s that left the fleet in 2020 and 2024.
+These two planes retained their Garuda cabin configuration and were re-registered as RP-C7783 and RP-C7784.